alexander-mcdowell/alexander-mcdowell.github.io/about.markdown

 I plan on using this blog to talk about various mathematical things that I find novel or interesting, showcasing any major projects or publications I am working on / created, or just anything that I find particularly noteworthy to share.

+I post arrangements and transcriptions on MuseScore.
+Check me out [here](https://musescore.com/user/1214651).

-I am still in the process of setting everything on the webpage up, so it will look a little barren or rough around the edges for a while.
+I am still in the process of setting up everything on the webpage, so it will look a little barren or rough around the edges for a while.